airbytehq/airbyte/airbyte-ci/connectors/connectors_qa/README.md

 pipx install .
 ```

 This will make `connectors-qa` available in your `PATH`.

-Run `connectors-qa --help` to see the
-available commands and options.
+Feel free to run `connectors-qa --help` to see the available commands and options.

 ### Examples